GuillaumeMZ/z-ai-woo/README.md

     py -m zaiwoo
     ```

-## Caveats
+## Known issues

-- zAIwoo is slow.
-This will be addressed in the future.
+- zAIwoo doesn't work with scoped weapons such as AWP, AUG, etc. This will NOT be addressed.

-## Issues

 - The mouse doesn't move: if you are running CS:GO as administrator (like the crack I have) then you need to start zAIwoo as administrator as well.